 And in some cases, a progress bar might appear, and it might take some time.
 Don’t lose patience and see if this does the trick.

-Hopefully, all the above steps should help you get up and start working on your Mac.
+Hopefully, all the above steps should help you fix MacBook Air Won’t Turn On error.
 However, in the uneventful scenario of all these measures failing, you have to contact Apple Care (assuming it is still under warranty) and get in touch with a service executive who would guide you with the necessary steps to be taken.